seung-lab/DracoPy/README.md

 DracoPy requires Python >= 3.5, pip >= 10, and a C++ compiler that is fully compatible with C++11.

-It supports Linux and OS X. Windows is not officially supported, but should work as well.
+It supports Linux and OS X.

+Windows installation is currently broken, and it is recommended that Windows users use the Windows Subsystem for Linux instead.

 An example of usage is given in example.py.